3 December, 2020

 Please note that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.

 Data Protection Laws

 In jurisdictions with data protection laws, we will ensure that individuals can exercise all relevant informational rights regarding their Personal Information we process, including the rights of access and correction, to prevent direct marketing, block processing, and erase data.
-Your data may be securely transferred to Acurian Inc, Panoply’s parent company.
-Acurian is a U.S. based company and it adheres to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks for the transfer of Personal Information to Acurian from the European Economic Area.
-To learn more about the Privacy Shield program, and to view Acurian’s certification, please visit: https://www.privacyshield.gov/.
+Your data may be securely transferred to affiliated companies, some of which are located outside of the European Union.
+Panoply has put in place measures to ensure that adequate protection is provided to such data transfers.
+For example, Panoply has executed Standard Data Protection Clauses (“SDPC”) for the purpose of transferring certain personal information from the European Economic Area.
+EU residents whose personal information is handled under these SDPC may request a copy of the agreement from Panoply through the contact details listed below.

 Links to Third Party Sites

-Our website includes links to other websites (including but not limited to Facebook and Twitter) whose privacy practices may differ from those of Panoply.
+Our websites and applications includes links to other websites (including but not limited to Facebook and Twitter) whose privacy practices may differ from those of Panoply.
 If you submit personal information to any of those websites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any website you visit.

 Sale or Transfer of Corporate Assets

 Acurian, Panoply’s parent company, expressly reserves the right to transfer its database of information to another legal entity as part of any sale or merger of Acurian, Inc. with that entity.
 Any entity acquiring Acurian’s data assets will do so with the express, written commitment to use the data only for authorised purposes, and only if the entity maintains a similar level of privacy and information security protection.
 You will be notified via email or notice on our website of any change in ownership or uses of your Personal Information, as well as any choices you may have regarding your Personal Information.